-This easy asparagus tart with puff pastry is buttery and crisp, with melty Gruyère on top!
+This easy asparagus tart made with store-bought puff pastry is buttery and crisp, with melty Gruyère on top!
 Very little prep, and cooks in less than 30 minutes!
 A perfect spring recipe!

 What could be better for spring than this fresh asparagus tart, made with store-bought puff pastry to keep things easy for you in the kitchen?

 It's almost too good to be true, that something this beautiful is so simple to prepare.
-Using just a few ingredients, and with less than 10 minutes of prep, you can have this on the table for Easter lunch, a chic brunch, or almost any spring celebration!
+Using just a few ingredients, and with less than 10 minutes of prep, you can have an asparagus tart on the table for Easter lunch, a chic brunch, or almost any spring celebration!

 - Store-bought puff pastry: I recommend all-butter puff pastry.
 It tastes better, it looks better, it's flakier.
 So check the label to make sure it is made with butter and not vegetable oil.
 Trader Joe's makes a very affordable all-butter version.